Piyush-up/PlayWright/README.md

 # Atlys QA Assignment

-Test plan document is attached in .xlsx sheet, donwload it separately to view content
+Test plan document is attached in .xlsx sheet, donwload it separately to view content.

 ## Setup